XOP/news-scraper/README.md

 ## Install

+No big surprise here:

+```
+$ npm install
+```

 _Note_: Mind the `postinstall` process!
 It will install [Selenium standalone server](https://www.npmjs.com/package/selenium-standalone).
 The one is used here for web scraping.

-```
-$ npm install
-```

 ## Setup

-NewScraper utilizes `*.yml` files as parsing directives.
+NewScraper utilizes `*.yml` files as the _parsing directives_.
-Source data can be presented in JS or JSON file, [YAML](http://docs.ansible.com/ansible/YAMLSyntax.html) is only used for cleaner code.
+Source data can be presented in JS, JSON or whatever file, [YAML](http://docs.ansible.com/ansible/YAMLSyntax.html) here is used for cleaner code only.

-Example:
+`*.yml` example:

 ```
 'CSS tricks':